 Most grocers can supply a frozen goose at any time; during the holidays fresh birds are usually available.
-Even better is a free-range goose which will be more tender and taste better.
+An even better (though possibly more expensive) option is a free-range goose from a local farm, which will be more tender and taste better.

-Note: That goose meat is dark, stronger, and more flavorful than turkey.
-Because of this, goose was traditionally served other strong accompaniments such as chestnuts, cabbages, sage, and rosemary.
+Note: Goose meat is dark, stronger, and more flavorful than turkey.
+Because of this, goose was traditionally served alongside other strong accompaniments such as chestnuts, cabbages, sage, and rosemary.

 Read ALL of the instructions before you get started.
 There are optional steps or you can just stick to the basics.